sprout2000/elephicon/README.md

 ## Download

-You can download the latest version of genicons from the releases page here:
+You can download the latest version of *GenICONS* from the releases page here:
 [https://github.com/sprout2000/genicons/releases](https://github.com/sprout2000/genicons/releases)

 ## Security